 H2O: How much is enough?

-While the golden rule for H2O is 8-to-10 glasses each day, here’s how to determine your personal hydration requirements:
+While the golden rule for H2O is 8-to-10 glasses each day, there's a bit more science to how much water we each require based on the weather, our exercise habits, and what we eat.
+Here’s how to determine your personal hydration requirements:

 1. Divide your total body weight by 2.
 This is the baseline for how many fluid ounces of water you need each day.